RCS-CLUB-SASTRA/robotics-club-website/.github/ISSUE_TEMPLATE/bug_report.md

 - **Screen Resolution**: [if relevant, e.g., 1920x1080, mobile viewport]

 ---

-## For Feature Requests ✨
-### Feature Description
-What feature would you like to see added?

-### Use Case
-Why would this feature be beneficial?
-How would it improve the project?

-### Proposed Solution
-Do you have any ideas on how this could be implemented?

-### Alternatives Considered
-Have you considered any alternative solutions or features?

----

-## For Documentation Issues 📚
-### Affected Documentation
-Which documentation page or section needs updating?

-### Suggested Changes
-What changes or improvements should be made?

-### Additional Context
-Provide any other relevant information about the documentation issue.

----

 ## Additional Information
 Add any other context, screenshots, or information that might be helpful.